mdbraber/radiobar/README.md

 - To use it with the current VLC (>= 3.x) we need to preload the `libvlccore.dylib` as a workaround.
 See https://github.com/oaubert/python-vlc/issues/37 for more info.

+## Credits

+This is a fork of RadioBar built by [wass3r](https://github.com/wass3r/RadioBar/) (David May).
+All credits for the intial concept goes to him!

 ## License
 MIT